yudhit08/react-calculator/README.md

-enter 'npm i' without quotatin and then enter 'npm run dev'
+enter 'npm i' and then enter 'npm run dev'